Testing#

 • capabilities: behavior tags used by contract tests.

-src/tests/integration/conftest.py parametrizes any test that asks for the queue_backend fixture across the registry.
-It builds a FixtureCtx with tmp_path and any requested service handle, opens the backend, yields it to the test, and drops queue artifacts on teardown for service-backed adapters.
+src/tests/integration/conftest.py runs each test that requests queue_backend against the registry.
+It creates a FixtureCtx with tmp_path and any requested service.
+It then opens the backend, gives it to the test, and removes queue artifacts during teardown for service-backed adapters.

 1. Add the driver or emulator dependency to the tests group when it is not already installed by another test dependency.